vectorgrp/XCPlite/tools/ptptool/README.md

 # Note: PHC synchronization
 # The PHC (PTP Hardware Clock) must be synchronized before meaningful measurements.
-# If ptp_demo reports "PHC is NOT synchronized", the hardware clock needs to be set.
+# If ptptool reports "PHC is NOT synchronized", the hardware clock needs to be set.
 #
-# Option 1: Let ptp_demo in master mode initialize it (starts with system time)
+# Option 1: Let ptptool in master mode initialize it (starts with system time)
 # Option 2: Run ptp4l which will synchronize the PHC to a PTP master
 #
 # Note: On some systems (e.g., Raspberry Pi with Cadence GEM), the PHC may be locked